angusmorgan111111/chillipi/README.md

 ## Setup

- * Create a systemd unit file and enable it on startup
+ * Create a `chillipi` user
-   * (chillipi is started with `flask run`)

- * Allow non-root access to hardware peripherals
+ * Allow the `chillipi` user access to the hardware peripherals

+ * Clone this repository into `/opt/chillipi` and give the `chillipi` user full access to it

+ * Copy `chillipi.service` into `/etc/systemd/system/`

+ * Reload the systemd cache, start chillipi and enable it on startup

 ## Usage